Monterrey Nuevo Leon, Mexico Travel Guide

 Consider exploring global flavors alongside local ones.

-Street food and traditional markets often yield the best value for authentic dishes.
+Street food and traditional markets often yield the best bang for your buck for authentic dishes.

-Spots with long lines of locals typically signal high-grade and delicious offerings.
+Spots with long lines of locals typically signal high-grade plus yummy offerings.

-While regional cuisine is often mild, salsas are available to adjust heat to your liking.
+While regional cuisine is often mild, salsas are accessible to adjust heat to your liking.

-Exploring Monterrey'the food environment goes beyond tasting dishes; it connects you with local traditions and social life.
+Exploring Monterrey'the dishes environment goes beyond tasting dishes; it connects you with local traditions and social life.